labgem/PPanGGOLiN/docs/user/QuickUsage/quickWorkflow.md

 It uses parameters that we found to be generally the best when working with species pangenomes.

-The file **genomes.gbff.list** is a tab-separated file with the following organisation :
+The file **genomes.gbff.list** is a tab-separated file with the following organization :

 1. The first column contains a unique genome name
 2. The second column the path to the associated annotation file